 I’ve been determined to create a copycat Cava bowl ever since.
 I just needed to throw together a couple of things.

 What you’ll want for this Copy Cat Cava Mediterranean Grain Bowl

 - My favorite Greek salsa from this Greek pita recipe.
 It’s like it was made to be used in a Cava bowl.
 Anytime I’m feeling Greek, I whip it up….
-I’ll think for a second of being lazy and just chopping some cucumber and tomato and onion to throw in the meal… but the few extra minutes for this salsa is ALWAYS WORTH IT.
+I’ll think for a second of being lazy and just chopping some cucumber, tomato, and onion to throw in the meal… but the few extra minutes for this salsa is ALWAYS WORTH IT.
 Once I’m tossing a giant bowl, I’m so glad I took the time to chop small and add a few more ingredients.
 It just makes everything else SO MUCH BETTER.
 And don’t skip the mint.
 The mint is KEY!
 I swear even if you think you might not love mint… I dare you.

 - The quickest easiest pickled onions that you should just keep in your fridge from here on out.
 I put them on EVERYTHING.
 You will not regret it.
 They take five minutes and improve all of the meals forever and ever!

 - Some pickled cabbage by just throwing some sliced cabbage in the same liquid as your onions!

 - This super light and easy Tzatziki- also wrapped up in the Greek Pork Pita post– or if you want to skip a step?
 Trader Joe’s has a great one!
-They’re classic or they’re avocado tzatziki are both SO good– with great macros.
+Their classic or avocado tzatziki are both SO good– with great macros.

 Copy Cat Cava Mediterranean Grain Bowl